canonical/repo-policy-compliance/README.md

 policies:

-* `target_branch_protection`: That the branch targeted by a pull request has protection enabled, stale reviews are dismissed and that rules cannot be bypassed.
+* `target_branch_protection`: That the branch targeted by a pull request has protection enabled and that rules cannot be bypassed.
 The requirement for reviews is relaxed for non-default branches where both the source and target branch are on the repository.
 * `collaborators`: Check that all outside collaborators of the project have at most `read` permissions.
 * `execute_job`: That a user with write permission or above has left the comment